zooxo/iv/README.md

     even possible to manipulate the program memory and execute code.
     A program is structured into the three parts NAME, COMMANDS and EOP-marker.
-    Please note that the length of the program name is restricted to 3 characters and the maximum number of program commands is restricted to 255.
+    Please note that the length of the program name is restricted to 3 characters and the maximum number of program steps is restricted to 128.

   ____________________